scala-js/scala-js-website/doc/tutorial/scalajs-vite.md

 Going through this tutorial will make sure you understand the basic building blocks.
 If you prefer to skip this step and directly write Scala.js code, you may jump to [Getting Started with Scala.js and Laminar](./laminar-scalablytyped.html).

-If you prefer to navigate the end result for this tutorial directly, checkout [the scalajs-vite-end-state branch](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/tree/scalajs-vite-end-state) instead of creating everything from scratch.
+If you prefer to look at the end result for this tutorial directly, checkout [the scalajs-vite-end-state branch](https://github.com/sjrd/scalajs-sbt-vite-laminar-chartjs-example/tree/scalajs-vite-end-state) instead of creating everything from scratch.

 ## Prerequisites